kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/index.md

 # :octicons-cloud-16: Connecting Cloud Storage

-Data such as images, videos, and documents hosted with cloud service providers can be loaded on Kolena by creating an integration.
+Data such as images, videos, and documents hosted internally or with cloud storage providers can be loaded on Kolena by creating an integration.

 Integrations can be managed by organization administrators by navigating to the "Integrations" tab on the [:kolena-organization-16: Organization Settings](https://app.kolena.io/redirect/organization?tab=integrations) page.